vgonda/vgonda.github.io/talks/a11y-for-product/slides.md

 ^Notes:
 - If someone has the font size bumped way up, you should still be able to use your app like normal
+- As we all age and our vision deteriorates, we'll all be thankful for this one
 - One of the easiest ways to violate this is if you assume a text view will always be under a certain width or height
 - In the case of when text views are next to each other, constrain layout flows can help bump a view to the next line if needed